The Ultimate List of Things to Do in Estes Park

 Hey, you know that scary, frothing, rushing river that’d be perilous to fall into?
 Fancy sitting on a small, delicate raft as it smashes downstream over rocks and cascades?
 Yes, us too, for some reason.
 Brave yourself for the adrenaline rush and fear factor, and have a go at white water rafting.
 What does white water mean anyway?
 Ah, it’s when the water is so turbulent that it forms white foam and bubbles.
 Good luck.
 If you’re up for it, there are fortunately countless rafting tour enterprises in the area, so it seems you’re not the only glutton for punishment.

 Fly like an eagle (on a cable car)

 They actually do have bald eagles, golden eagles and a whole bunch of hawks (what’s the difference?
 Good question…).
 But if you want to morph into an eagle, with the vistas of the town and national park as your picturesque prey (what?), then climb aboard the aerial tramway.
 It’s a way of getting those mountain views without having to put in the tough walking hours.
 It has a European charm; rustic and rickety (wait, are these good attributes in a cable car?).

+Rounding off our list of things to do in Estes Park, we have the down time you've all been waiting for.
 After nearly dropping dead from exhaustion on your first hike, you finally have enough photos to show the folks back home that you did something semi-difficult.
 Now, it’s time to celebrate at one of the breweries and wineries around town.
-Try the lager and IPA at the Lumpy Ridge Brewing Co. and taste the grape varieties at the Snowy Peaks Winery.
+Try the lager and IPA at the Lumpy Ridge Brewing Co, and taste the grape varieties at the Snowy Peaks Winery.
 It has all manner of award-winning wines and tasting services, so you’ll be plastered in no time, especially with the altitude.
 Just take care not to fall off a mountain, or you’ll end up forever haunting the Stanley Hotel.